seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-1.md

 ## Instructions

-## Exercise 1: Create Storage account and configure a static website to access the blob container and apply lifecycle management policy
+## Exercise 1: Create Storage account, configure a static website and apply lifecycle management policy

+In this exercise you are going to create a storage account and configure a static website to access the blob container and apply lifecycle management policy.

+In this Exercise, you will have:

++ Task 1: Create an Azure Storage account.
++ Task 2: Create a blob container.
++ Task 3: Upload a block blob.
++ Task 4: Configure a static website to access the blob container.
++ Task 5: Apply the lifecycle Management Policy.

+## Estimated timing: 60 minutes

 ### Task 1: Create an Azure Storage account